aliwtw/aliwtw/README.md

 About this program---------------

 This is a GUI Object oriented program for a cars insurance company.
-It fulfills all requirements on industry level from data entry, data manipulation, data storage and dtaquires .
+It fulfills all requirements on industry level from data entry, data manipulation, data storage and data quires.

 This program also takes all of the exceptions into consideration